For the best experience on the Abcam website please upgrade to a modern browser such as Google Chrome

 During neurogenesis, neuroepithelial (NE) cells transform into radial glia.
 Epithelial features such as tight junctions are downregulated in favor of adherens junctions.
 Glial hallmarks begin to emerge, including astrocyte markers and morphological features such as glycogen granules.

-Vimentin inhibitor and antiangiogenic agent: Withaferin A (ab120644)
+Recommended vimentin inhibitor and antiangiogenic agent: Withaferin A (ab120644)

-Image (left): Rhesus monkey brain tissue sections stained with anti-HES5 (red) (ab25374).
+Image (left): Rhesus monkey brain tissue sections stained with anti-vimentin (ab92547).